kaenyyh/Insight_project_2018b/README.md

 ## Input Data:

+1. The wikipedia edit log contains fields:

-1. The uncompressed dataset is about several TB which can be downloaded from [wikipedia site](https://en.wikipedia.org/wiki/Wikipedia:Database_download);
+2. The uncompressed dataset is about several TB which can be downloaded from [wikipedia site](https://en.wikipedia.org/wiki/Wikipedia:Database_download);

-2. The data set contains fields of "user_id", "Edit time", "article", "category";
+3. The data set contains fields of "user_id", "Edit time", "article", "category";

+## Version:

+1. Kafka: 1.0.0
+2. Flink: 1.4.0
+3. Spark: 2.2.1
+4. Cassandra: 3.11.2
+5. Dash: 0.21.1
+6. Hadoop: 2.7.6
+7. Zookeeper: 3.4.10